 Your doctor has recommended that you have a circumcision.

 Circumcision is removal of your foreskin.
-Your circumcision is planned to be done whilst you are asleep (under general anaesthetic).
+Your circumcision is planned to be done under local anaesthetic.
+Local anaesthetic will be injected into the base of your penis, making it numb so that the circumcision can be done without you feeling any pain.

 Your foreskin may be sent to the laboratory to be looked at under a microscope.